raoulx24/work.trivy/docs/install-doc.md

 ```
 Any other Serilog related parameters can be modified in the same way.

+> **Note:** writing directly to container storage without utilizing volumes is strongly discouraged for several critical reasons, including data persistence, security, and resource management.
+To activate this feature safely and effectively, it is essential to attach a volume to the pod; this is not in the scope of this document

 Related to Serilog sinks, only Console and File are present at runtime.
 If other ones are needed, you can do a custom build of the app or provide them in the image or in the container (via configmap, or init container) and add the needed environment variables in `extraEnvValues` from `values.yaml` file.
 Also, they are not in the scope of this document.